Editor’s note: This post was originally written in 2012, but was updated in October 2015 to reflect new data.

 How stiff will your penalty be?

 You may be surprised to discover that for median-income families, the penalty that conservatives call a “tax on the middle class” is relatively modest.
-But it is a progressive tax: if a family earning $500,000 decides it doesn’t want to join the rest of us in the insurance pool, it could owe a $12,000 penalty in 2016.
+The IRS reported that for tax filers subject to the penalty in 2014, the average penalty amount was around $200 – although it will be considerably higher in future years.
+And it is a progressive tax: if a family earning $500,000 decides it doesn’t want to join the rest of us in the insurance pool, it could owe a $12,000 penalty in 2016.

 Today, the median net family income in the United States is roughly $52,000 (half of U.S. families earn less; half earn more.)
 In 2016, the penalty for a middle-income family of four earning $60,000 would be $2,085 (the flat rate penalty would be used, because it’s larger than the percentage of income penalty).
 This is far less than the penalty a more affluent family would pay based on a percentage of their income.

 The penalty can never exceed the national average cost for a bronze plan though.
-The IRS announced in July that the maximum 2014 penalty would be $2,448 for a single individual and $12,240 for a family of five or more.
-The penalty caps will be readjusted annually to reflect changes in the average cost of a bronze plan, but it’s unlikely they will apply to very many people, since most wealthy households are already insured.
+The IRS announced in Revenue Procedure 2015-15 that the maximum 2015 penalty would be $2,484 for a single individual and $12,420 for a family of five or more (both slightly higher than the maximum penalty amounts for 2014).
+The penalty caps are readjusted annually to reflect changes in the average cost of a bronze plan, but it’s unlikely they will apply to very many people, since most wealthy households are already insured.

 How the penalty works